CodeCollection Configuration

 you can just omit it for that use case.

-The codeBundles
+The CodeBundles

 field is just a list of the names of the code bundles to enable.
 The codeBundle

-name is the directory name of the CodeBundle in the codebundles directory in the CodeCollection.
+name is the directory name of the CodeBundle in the CodeBundles directory in the CodeCollection.
 This field is optional.
 If it's omitted, then all code bundles are enabled.
 The code bundle value can be a file glob expression like you can use is the command line shell, so you can have wildcard expressions that match multiple code bundles.

 The custom CodeCollection configuration is useful for CodeCollection authors.
 For new third-party CodeCollections you can just add the new CodeCollection to the list.
 If you're developing/testing a single code bundle, you can limit the workspace builder to just that code bundle: